 This particular eyebrow lift is a good choice for patients who only require a moderate lift of the outer brow.
 This is the first part of the brow to descend down the face as we age.
 Two small incisions are made in the temples within the hairline.
 A strip of skin is then removed.
 This particular method is good for tackling problem crow’s feet, noticeable wrinkles which develop around the outer corners of the eyes.
 Patients often chose to combine a temporal brow lift with blepharoplasty to enhance the result.
 A temporal brow lift is also known as a lateral brow lift.

 A non-surgical brow lift, as the name suggests, is a form of eyebrow lift which does not require any incisions or anesthetic.
 This type of treatment can produce some dramatic results, but these are not as long-lasting as a surgical brow lift.
-There are two popular non-surgical eyebrow lift treatments that we offer here at the Cadogan Clinic.
+There are two popular non-surgical eyebrow lift treatments that we offer here at The Pinewoods Clinic

 The treatment is an easy and relatively pain free process.
 Anti-aging injectables are also commonly used in the eye and cheek areas.